 President, Czech Society of Internal Medicine

-Richard Češka is professor of internal medicine (Faculty of Medicine, Charles University), head of the Center of Preventive Cardiology at the University General Hospital in Prague, and vice director of the Department of Internal Medicine-Endocrinology and Metabolism.
-He holds the position of the president of the Czech Society of Internal Medicine, and as a founder of the Czech Society for Atherosclerosis, he is an honorary president of this society.
-Professor Češka is a member of the Administrative Council of the European Federation of Internal Medicine (EFIM) and a member of the Executive Committee of the International Society of Internal Medicine (ISIM).
-He established a ScreenPro FH Project in 2014.
-The ScreenPro FH Project is an international project for improvement of the screening, diagnosis, and treatment of familial hypercholesterolemia (FH) in central, eastern, and southern Europe (CESE).
-From 2016 to 2021, he was a secretary of the International Atherosclerosis Society (IAS).
+Professor Richard Češka is a Professor of Internal Medicine at the Faculty of Medicine, Charles University, and Head of the Center of Preventive Cardiology at the University General Hospital in Prague.
+He also serves as Vice Director of the Department of Internal Medicine–Endocrinology and Metabolism.
+He is the President of the Czech Society of Internal Medicine and the Honorary President of the Czech Society for Atherosclerosis, which he founded.
+Professor Češka is a member of the Administrative Council of the European Federation of Internal Medicine (EFIM), a member of the Executive Committee of the International Society of Internal Medicine (ISIM), and the President‑elect of ISIM.
+In 2014, he established the ScreenPro FH Project, an international initiative aimed at improving the screening, diagnosis, and treatment of familial hypercholesterolemia in Central, Eastern, and Southern Europe.
+From 2016 to 2021, he served as Secretary of the International Atherosclerosis Society.
 His main scientific interests include internal medicine, preventive cardiology, clinical lipidology, and metabolism.
-He is first author of 9 monographs, over 200 scientific publications, and has an h-index rating of 29.
-He regularly participates as a speaker at scientific congresses and conferences; in addition, he was a president of the EAS Congress 2005, Prague (3,000 participants); president of the European Congress of Internal Medicine (EFIM) 2013, Prague (1,500 participants); and president of the Prague European Days of Internal Medicine (PEDIM) 2014, 2016, and 2018, Prague.
-Professor Češka was also the president of the 37th World Congress of Internal Medicine (WCIM) 2024, Prague.
+He is the first author of nine monographs and more than 200 scientific publications and has an H‑index of 29.
+Professor Češka is a frequent speaker at scientific congresses and conferences.
+He has served as president of numerous major meetings, including the EAS Congress 2005 (Prague); the European Congress of Internal Medicine (EFIM) 2013 (Prague); the Prague European Days of Internal Medicine in 2014, 2016, and 2018; and the 37th World Congress of Internal Medicine 2024 (Prague).

-Honorary President, Taiwan Society of Internal Medicine
+Representative, Bangladesh Society of Medicine

 Lorenzo Díaz Salazar

-Special Representative, Honduran Society of Internal Medicine
+Representative, Honduran Society of Internal Medicine

-Past President, Bolivian Society of Internal Medicine
+Past President, Israel Society of Internal Medicine

 Ricardo Gómez-Huelgas

-President, European Federation of Internal Medicine
+Past President, European Federation of Internal Medicine

 Virginia L. Hood